 2. Back up your claims

-With many grant programs being highly competitive, it is imperative that you back up your claims with evidence.
+With many grant programs being highly competitive, you must back up your claims with evidence.
 It is always best if your evidence is from a third party rather than your own claim.
-For example, this means linking your application to external sources such as an independent report and verifying claims with ABS data.
+For example, this means linking your application to external sources such as an independent report and verifying claims with data.

 You can also bolster your application with letters of support from project partners or key beneficiaries of your project.
 These letters should be current and ideally tie into the specific grant criteria.

-And whilst claims of job numbers and economic benefits are great – being able to clearly show how these are created and relate to the project or industry is even better.
+And whilst jobs and economic benefits are great – being able to clearly show how these are created and relate to the project or industry is even better